kata-ai/kata-platform-docs/docs/modules/module-list/faq.md

 (2) `answerNotFoundText` element is used to edit bot responses if the bot doesn't have the answer to users' question.
 For example: `Saya tidak menemukan jawaban atas pertanyaan kamu.`

-(3) You can also use `askQuestionAgainText` element to direct your users to flow.
-Example: `Ada yang ingin kamu tanyakan lagi?`

-(4) `faq` is used to build the knowledge-base of your FAQ.
+(3) `faq` is used to build the knowledge-base of your FAQ.
 It contains:

 1. Label: To define the main topic of the question.
 2. Question: To define how your users would ask the question.
-This module uses [QISG](https://docs.kata.ai/nl-studio/entity/#trait) NL type with question label. **Make sure you only add question sentences**.
-Other sentence type such as instruction or statement won't be recognized by the module as training data.
+This module uses [QISG](https://docs.kata.ai/nl-studio/entity/#trait) NL type with question label.
 3. Answer: To define bot response to a question.

 Here's an example: